Fortnite Tips & Tricks for Competing on Mobile15 Jan 2019 5

 Moving is not nearly as fluid, so you can fluster you foes by destroying their cover and pressuring them with a hail of bullets.
-Weapons like C4, minigun, LMG, and even basic grenades are fantastic for forcing opponents out of position.
+Weapons like dynamite, minigun, LMG, and even basic grenades are fantastic for forcing opponents out of position.
 Try to use the environment to break line of sight with your foes, especially if you can get the drop on them.
 Since rotating the camera can be a bit awkward, it’s not as common for someone to check behind them.
 Use this to your advantage and strike when they don’t have time to react.

 Don't be afraid to build

 Building is key to success in Fortnite allowing you to travel across terrain quickly, get the drop on opponents and keep you safe when caught out.
-The touch controls on the mobile version are a little trickier than other versions since you have to move your hand away moving and/or shooting to select your building type, once you get some practise it becomes easier.
+The touch controls on the mobile version are a little trickier than other versions since you have to move your hand away moving and/or shooting to select your building type, once you get some practice it becomes easier.